wacncontent/CustomizeTool/output/articles/batch/batch-dotnet-get-started.md

 	- **[account-name]** - The name of the storage account that you previously created.

 	- **[account-key]** - The primary key of the storage account.
-You can find the primary key on the Storage page in the Azure portal.
+You can find the primary key on the Storage page in the Azure Management Portal.

 2. Save the App.config file.

-To learn more about Azure Storage connection strings, see [Configure Azure Storage Connection Strings](../storage/storage-configure-connection-string.md).
+To learn more about Azure Storage connection strings, see [Configure Azure Storage Connection Strings](/documentation/articles/storage-configure-connection-string).

 ### Create the storage container